leolalvay/KAUST_OPTION_PRICING/PDE/Parameter_guide.md

 # Run with K in [225, 237.5, 250, 262.5, 275]
 ```
 **Expected**: ITM puts have high intrinsic, low time value %; OTM opposite

----

-Want me to create a modified `example_american_basket_pricing.py` file with manual domain control built in so you can immediately see the exercise boundary?